 - Milking the Giant Cow: Terry does this gesture when Fry's coffin is sent into space.

-- The Monolith: Fry's coffin serves as this, and Leela experiences the "stargate" effect when she opens it.
+- The Monolith: Fry's coffin is framed like the monolith from 2001: A Space Odyssey, and Leela experiences the "stargate" effect when she opens it.

-- No Dead Body Poops: Discussed at the most inopportune time, Fry's eulogy.Preacher: Fry's death took only fifteen seconds, but the pain was so intense it felt like fifteen lifetimes!
+- No Dead Body Poops: The aversion is discussed at the most inopportune time, Fry's eulogy.Preacher: Fry's death took only fifteen seconds, but the pain was so intense it felt like fifteen lifetimes!
 And, it goes without saying, caused him to empty his bowels.

 - Noodle Incident: Bender says he isn't allowed to sing because of a court order.
 How this came about is not explained (but since this is a dream, it might not count).

-- Off with His Head!: Leela almost gets decapitated by the Professor.
+- Off with His Head!: Leela almost gets decapitated by the Professor's guillotine.

 - Quip to Black: After Leela comes out of her coma and finds Fry stayed by her side the whole time, they hug, and as the credits start to roll, they both comment on each other's need of a shower.

 - Out of the Frying Pan: After Bender inadvertently says "I'm sick of shaking my booty for these fat jerks" in bee language and enrages the space bees, he tries to calm them down by saying they weren't all fat, "just 'Fatso' there".
 'Fatso' happens to be the queen bee.

 - Pet the Dog: Kug of Amazonia tearfully exclaiming Fry "Do good Snu-Snu" while every other woman Fry slept with (including the radiator) go "Ehhh."
 Considering it's Leela's dream, their low opinion of Fry's sexual stamina is most likely an indicator of Leela's dislike of them.